 This piece was written for a client that wanted an Agriculture 101 section on their hemp website.
-So you'll see that along with a general overview of agriculture in the United States, there are references to the history of hemp farming in America.
-It's a great example of both long-form writing and interpreting a fairly dense subject matter for a lay-audience.
+So you’ll see that along with a general overview of agriculture in the United States, there are references to the history of hemp farming in America.
+The piece wraps up with some specific actions readers can take to support the hemp movement in the USA.
+It’s a great example of both long-form writing and interpreting a fairly dense subject matter for a lay-audience.

 In Colonial times agriculture accounted for 90% of the United State’s livelihood, with hemp being an important part of that.
 The original British colonies were actually compelled by law to grow the crop and George Washington was a huge supporter of the crop, even growing it himself.
 With rapid population growth and westward expansion across the United States agriculture continued to be a major driver of the American economy until the early 1800s when agricultural economic output started to decrease and dipped below 50% of total output in 1840.